 The List of Medicaid Reimbursable Drugs has been established by the New York State Commissioner of Health.
-Only those prescription and non-prescription drugs which appear on the List are reimbursable under the fee-for-service Medicaid Program.
-The List also contains those non-prescription therapeutic categories which the Commissioner of Health has specified as essential in meeting the medical needs of Medicaid members.
+Only those prescription and non-prescription drugs which appear on the List are reimbursable under NYRx.
+The List also contains those nonprescription therapeutic categories which the Commissioner of Health has specified as essential in meeting the medical needs of Medicaid members.